 The Association for Asian American Studies has selected Professor erin K Ninh's monograph, Ingratitude: The Debt-Bound Daughter in Asian American Literature, for its Literary Studies Book Award.
 The award was presented in April 2013 at the association's annual conference in Seattle.

 Recent faculty promotion

 The Department is proud to announce the promotion of Professor Diane Fujino to Full Professor.
-Fujino is Chair of the department, and a scholar of Asian American social movements, Japanese American radicalism, Afro-Asian solidarities, race and gender studies, and biography and oral history.
+Fujino is a scholar of Asian American social movements, Japanese American radicalism, Afro-Asian solidarities, race and gender studies, and biography and oral history.
 Her books include: Samurai Among Panthers on Richard Aoki, Heartbeat of Struggle on Yuri Kochiyama, and Wicked Theory, Naked Practice on Fred Ho.

 Recent faculty promotion